 – the quality of the writing;

-— whether any structural editing or reworking is necessary;
+– whether developmental editing, structural editing or reworking is necessary;

-— the style of the writing (for instance, is it all written in American English but for an Australian market?);
+– the style of the writing (for instance, whether it consistent with American English or Australian English);

 How long will editing take?

-Again, the length of time it will take for your manuscript to be edited will depend on its length, layout and the overall standard of your writing.
-It will also depend on Karin's availability.
-Often she is working on a number of projects concurrently, and it may be that she has to schedule your edit in for some weeks or months ahead.
-When Karin provides you with a quote, she will also give you a "deadline" for the completion of the work.
-Karin is extremely deadline-driven with an excellent track record of delivering on time or early.
+The time it takes for your manuscript to be edited depends on its length, layout, and the overall standard of writing – as well as on Karin's availability.
+When Karin provides you with a quote, she will give you a deadline for the completion of the work.
+She is extremely deadline-driven, with an excellent track record of delivering on time or early.

-The author-editor relationship has to be a strong one, and usually does not end once the editor sends back the file or manuscript.
-It is natural that the author will have some queries or amendments once the file is returned.
-Karin Cox is happy to work with her authors to ensure they are not only happy, but delighted, with the edited manuscript.
-If you find there are changes you don't understand, or things you want changed back, please let Karin know; after all, there may be grammatical or other reasons for the change that you're unaware of.
-Karin will work closely with you to ensure you feel the manuscript is vastly improved.
-If you do find there is still an error in your work, the best thing to do is to alert the editor.
-It may be that it is not an error at all, or it may be that it is one that has slipped in during the editorial process.
+The author–editor relationship has to be a strong one.
+Usually, it does not end once the editor sends the file or manuscript back to the author.
+It is natural that authors will have queries or amendments once the file is returned.
+Karin is happy to work with her authors to ensure they're not just happy, but delighted.
+If you find there are changes you don't understand, or things you want changed back, please let Karin know; the change may be due to grammatical or other reasons you are unaware of.
+Karin will work closely with you to ensure you feel your manuscript is vastly improved and that you are happy with the final outcome.